senuido/stash-scanner/doc/configuration.md

 Note the API might not provide a rate for extremely rare currency such as mirrors/eternal orbs.
 This can create false alerts because their rate will default to 0.
 To avoid that, provide an estimated price using an override, such as `50 ex` or whatever you see fit.

-## Filters
-#### Configuration
-Custom filters are configured using the filter editor. for specific information on filters, view the [filter guide](filter.md).

-#### Generated filters
+#### Disabling generated filters
-These filters are read-only and cannot be removed, but they can be disabled:
 * **Specific:** you can control individual filters if you use set their state override in the *Prices tab*. this will force a specific filter to be disabled/enabled, ignoring other configurations.

 * **By price:** generally *generated* filters above the threshold will be active.
 By settings this to a high enough value, you can disable all generated filters if you wish.
 You can set it in the *Prices tab*.

 * **By category:** you can disable filters by categories but it can't be done using the UI yet.
-If you want to do that you need to open up *filters.config.json* and fill *disabled_categories*.
+to do that you need to open up *filters.config.json* and fill *disabled_categories*.
 Make sure the application is closed before you do.
 Example how this looks like:
 ```
 {
     "default_fprice_override": "* 0.7",